JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 **Tl;DR**

-No matter if you are using APIs to BiP or to do some Jira tasks.
+No matter if you are using APIs to BiP, to do some Jira tasks or to bring real life data to your SliDevJS PPT component.

 **Intro**